ydahal1/ydahal1/ReadMe.md

 I know you are here for jokes, No worries !!
 Here are some new ones.
 Keep checking back for more laugh-out-loud jokes, brought to you by the dynamic duo of Chat GPT and GitHub Actions! __If they are not funny, blame OpenAI__

-I have the heart of a lion... and a lifetime ban from the San Diego Zoo.
+How do robots eat guacamole?
+With computer chips.

 [
-Tue Feb 11 00:24:27 UTC 2025
+Wed Feb 12 00:24:28 UTC 2025
  ]